avisuj/avisuj.github.io/_posts/2022-02-02-Looking-Back-at-2021-Year-in-Review.markdown

 - Books Read
 - Church Attendance

 At a high level, 2021 was pretty good for me.
-In some ways, I'm still struggling to get recentered after the pandemic.
+In some ways, I'm still struggling to get re-centered after the pandemic.
 Likewise, the last few months have been stressful as I've started a new role professionally.
 All that said, I think I'm incredibly blessed and feel well positioned to have some really great years ahead of me.
 Let's double click on my financial health and wellness.

 ## Financial Health
 Over the last three years, my net worth has doubled.
 While that's basically the same rate as the market, I think that's amazing.
 Broadly, it's become apparent that I'm building five major nest eggs: